conda-incubator/conda-store/docs/administration.md

 It consists of:
-1. a SHA-256 hash of the environment specification
+1. a SHA-256 hash of the environment specification (`CondaSpecification`, which represents a user-provided environment, is converted to a dict and passed to `datastructure_hash`, which recursively sorts it and calculates the SHA-256 hash)
 2. a human-readable timestamp (year, month, day, `-`, hour, minute, second, `-`, microsecond)
 3. the id of a build
 4. the environment name.